Skip to Content

 From The Divide Shelter, it is much safer in winter and you can make it to the Key Summit without issues.
 However, be prepared for snow.
 Crampons will come in handy and having an ice ax is also smart.
 Hiking to Lake Mackenzie is not advised.

-Just be aware that people have died on the trail in winter, so exercise extreme caution.
+Be aware that people have died on the trail in winter, so exercise extreme caution.

 Best Day Hiking Tours of the Routeburn Track